 HMP Manchester is truly huge – it can house up to 1,238 prisoners at any one time.
 It’s commonly known as Strangeways and has been part of the landscape since the 19th Century.

 8. Strangeways is actually one of the most interesting prisons in the UK.

 Strangeways is actually a Grade II listed building!
 It’s also well-known for being the site of one of the biggest prison riots of all time in the UK – a siege ensued for 25 days in 1990 before guards and authorities were able to retain control.

 Strangeways wasn’t always a male-only facility.
 It used to bring in female prisoners, though this changed in the early 1960s.

 10. Whitemoor is one of the smallest, but it’s no stranger to drama.

 HMP Whitemoor is based in Cambridgeshire and is a smaller facility housing up to 458 inmates.
 It is infamous for having played host to a series of riots and explosions, which led to lockdowns in the facility.

-Do you have any interesting facts about the UK’s most secure prisons that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any interesting facts about the UK’s most secure prisons?
+Share them in the comments below!

 Do you enjoy the macabre and the unusual?
 Then check out these grisly facts about the death penalty